Skip to content

 How did we do it?

-- Phase 2 – A qualitative study followed to interrogate and augment review findings within low intensity settings.
-46 semi-structured interviews were conducted with NHS Talking Therapies patients and practitioners to explore the barriers and facilitators of engagement with BSW during low intensity CBT-based interventions delivered in primary care.
-By focusing on patient and practitioner insights, we aimed to improve practice guidelines, ultimately leading to better treatment outcomes and quality of care across various settings.
-Patient and public involvement and engagement (PPIE) has been integral to this project and has involved working with a lived experience advisory panel throughout the research journey.
-This panel has guided the study by shaping interview topics and patient-facing materials, offering insights on initial findings, and have jointly developed a knowledge mobilisation strategy to optimise dissemination.
+• Phase 2 – A qualitative study followed to interrogate and augment review findings within low intensity settings.
+46 semi-structured interviews were conducted with NHS Talking Therapies patients (read the published article) and practitioners (read the published article) to explore the barriers and facilitators of engagement with BSW during low intensity CBT-based interventions delivered in primary care.
+By focusing on patient and practitioner insights, findings could improve practice guidelines, ultimately leading to better treatment outcomes and quality of care across various settings.

 Findings